-How do you like the snoot on this little step van?
+(first posted 5/11/2016) How do you like the snoot on this little step van?
 It’s a bit out there, literally.
 Well, unlike most step vans, this one is front wheel drive.
 If you’re good with your steel wheels, you’ll recognize these as being from a Dodge Caravan.
 Yes, the UMC Aeromate has a Chrysler minivan drive train up there, which allows for a low floor and light weight.
-And a long nose..
+And a long nose.

 It’s hard to find much info on these; at least good factual info.
 One guy on the web claims they were built by Harley-Davidson.
 Not.
 The are the result of a joint venture or some other type of cooperation between Utilimaster, a van and truck body firm, and Chrysler.
 Utilimaster was at one time owned by H-D, so that’s where that tidbit comes from.

-These came in both four and six cylinder versions. presumably the four was Chrysler’s 2.5, and hooked up to the three-speed Torqueflite transaxle.
-The six was the 3.3 V6, which I assume came teamed with the Ultramatic four-speed, a very troubled gearbox in its early years.
+These came in both four and six cylinder versions.
+Presumably the four was Chrysler’s 2.5 (or possibly 2.2), hooked up to the three-speed Torqueflite transaxle.
+The six was the 3.3 V6, which might have come with the same three speed automatic or possibly the four-speed A604, a very troubled gearbox in its early years.

 The oldest reference I can find is to a 1990 model, and the youngest is for a 1993, so presumably (again) those were the likely beginning and end for the Aeromate.